rcriii42/DHLLDV/README.md

 The viewer allows you to adjust certain properties of the system:

 * **Pipe**: Allows input of pipe diameter in mm.
-The up and down arrows adjust the pipe diameter by 25mm each way.
+The up and down arrows adjust the pipe diameter by 25 mm each way.
 The roughness is the absolute roughness of new steel pipe in m (per Cameron Hydraulic Data).
 This does _not_ update the pipeline, but does change the pipe diameter for the velocity graphs.
 * **Fluid**: Allows selection of fresh or salt water at 20&deg;C (68&deg;F).
 This adjusts the density and viscosity of the carrier fluid.
-* **Grain Size Distribution** (GSD): Allows adjusting the grain size distribution by adjusting the D85, D50, D15 and fines fraction (defined as passing the #200 sieve, 0.075mm).
+* **Grain Size Distribution** (GSD): Allows adjusting the grain size distribution by adjusting the D85, D50, D15 and fines fraction (defined as passing the #200 sieve, 0.075 mm).
-  * The up and down arrows vary the D50 by 0.1mm each way, adjusting D85, and D15 proportionally, but not adjusting the fines fraction.
+  * The up and down arrows vary the D50 by 0.1 mm each way, adjusting D85, and D15 proportionally, but not adjusting the fines fraction.
   * The fines fraction can be set blank, in which case it is ignored when generating the GSD
   * The resulting GSD curve is calculated and shown on the "Grain Size Distribution" graph.
 The distribution starts at the low end with the 'pseudoliquid diameter', the diameter of particle below which particles are essentially part of the fluid (this is pipe-size, fluid, and particle density dependent).
 It then calculates the fractions of particles between the given D15, D50, and D85, targeting a 10-point distribution, then adds one above the largest particle diameter.
 * **Concentrations**: Allows adjusting the concentration of the slurry by adjusting either the Cv or the rhom.
 The up and down arrows adjust the Cv by 0.005 each way.